Reinforcement Learning to Rank Using Coarse-grained Rewards: Experimental Settings

-To simulate the coarse-grained SERP-level reward for the RL models, we use the ground truth labels in this dataset to compute the nDCG score of the ranklist produced by the models.
-We then block the gradient from the computation of the nDCG and use this as a reward to update the model.
-This is to simulate the feedback from the session.
+To simulate the coarse-grained rewards in the relevance experiment, we primarily use the provided ground truth labels to calculate the list-level relevance metric on the top-10 results (e.g., NDCG@10 and ERR@10) on the rank list generated by the models.
+This allows us to simulate the feedback received from online sessions.